Ewheeler121/triviagame/README.txt

+This is a fork of TronNerd82's triviagame.
+It's a full rewrite of the trivia.c that stores all inputs dynamically, so we don't have to store things in a fixed buffer.
+The README below has some lines removed to reflex the changes.

 This is a simple trivia game written in C.

 Provided in this program are 20 trivia questions, one of which will